 Universeum’s investments all takes place in close collaboration with academia, industry and society.
 The development of our content, from learning environments to programmes, is made possible by donations and partnerships.
 Together we make a difference.

-Visualisation Dome.
-On the roof of Universeum, we are planning to have a spherical dome with absolutely world-class visualisation technology.
+Visualization Dome.
+On the roof of Universeum, we are planning to have a spherical dome with absolutely world-class visualization technology.
 The dome will become a shared vehicle for 150 visitors on a voyage into genuine research data.
 We will go on expeditions out into the universe, into the microcosmos and back into history in order to understand how the world works.
 Technology and productions are being made possible through an anniversary donation from the Knut and Alice Wallenberg Foundation to five Swedish centres of science in the national Wisdome project.

 Ocean Science Lab.
 The UN has decided to focus on the oceans and sustainability in 2021-2030.
 This decade of ocean science aims to improve the health of the world’s oceans and strengthen the conditions for the sustainable development of oceans and coastlines.
 Universeum is one of the actors involved in the Swedish Decade of Ocean Science with our Ocean Science Lab: a unique learning environment and platform for engagement, increased knowledge and enhanced innovation for sustainable oceans.

 Sustainable health.
-In a new learning environment based on asthma and allergies, developed in collaboration with the Krefting Research Centre, research results will be visualised and complex relationships presented.
+In a new learning environment based on asthma and allergies, developed in collaboration with the Krefting Research Centre, research results will be visualized and complex relationships presented.
 Through links to science and technology in general, interest will also be boosted in higher education and research.
 This initiative is being made possible by a donation from the VBG Group’s main owner, the Herman Krefting Foundation for Allergy and Asthma Research.

 Because we can do more.
 And we must do more to meet the needs of society.
 The education system, businesses, the city and the region – everyone needs more from us.
 More space and more content.
 How does AI work, why can the pH level not change in the oceans, exactly how worrying is it that the number of insects is falling, why are gravitational waves important for science and is the earth really the only place where we can live?